Skip to content

 no-mistakes init

-Initialize the gate for the current repository.
+Initialize or refresh the gate for the current repository.

 Terminal window